SystemsApproach/5G/arch.rst

 (unauthenticated) radio link (Step 1).
 The Base Station forwards the request to the Core-CP over the existing tunnel, and the Core-CP (specifically, the MME in 4G and the AMF in 5G) initiates an authentication protocol with the UE (Step 2).
-The 3GPP spec identifies a set of options, including the *Advanced Encryption Standard* (AES), but the exact protocol used is an implementation choice.
-Note that this authentication exchange is effectively "in the clear" since the Base Station / UE link is not yet secure.
+3GPP identifies a set of options, including the *Advanced Encryption Standard* (AES), where the actual protocol used is an implementation choice.
+Note that this authentication exchange is in the clear since the Base Station to UE link is not yet secure.

-Once the UE and Core-CP are satisfied with each other's identity, the Core-CP retrieves the subscriber information from its database and informs the other components of the parameters they will need to service the UE (Step 3).
+Once the UE and Core-CP are satisfied with each other's identity, the Core-CP informs the other components of the parameters they will need to service the UE (Step 3).
 This includes (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI parameter); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the symmetric key it will need to use the encrypted channel with the Base